How Marc Blumenthal identifies, promotes, and develops sustainable businesses that lift the livelihoods of the poor.

 As part of my series about “individuals and organizations making an important social impact," I had the pleasure of interviewing Marc Blumenthal.
 Marc Blumenthal is the Executive Director of the Social Ventures Foundation (SVF) — a Portsmouth, NH based nonprofit that identifies, promotes, and develops sustainable businesses that have created products and services that lift the livelihoods of the poor and utilize the poor to distribute them.

-Marc’s entrepreneurial journey started at age 19 when he set up his first startup, the American Book Club at the University of Pennsylvania.
-As the start-up’s first hire, Marc negotiated all the publisher book deals which earned him enough money to afford him to travel throughout Europe and Asia during his Junior year abroad.
+Marc’s entrepreneurial journey started at age 19 when he created his first startup, the American Book Club, at the University of Pennsylvania.
+As the start-up’s first hire, Marc negotiated all of the publisher book deal, which earned him enough money to travel throughout Europe and Asia during his Junior year abroad.
 Following college, Marc was involved in a variety of startups in the fields of Education, Medical Devices, Plasma Fusion, and Aerospace.
 He founded SVF in 2017 and has been involved in the enterprise on a full-time basis.

 Thank you so much for doing this with us Marc!
 Can you tell us a story about what brought you to this specific career path?

 During my travels to many developing nations over the last 20 years, I have witnessed a tremendous amount of poverty.
 I could never fathom what the benefits were for a society to exclude people from the free enterprise system.
 If they were included in the free enterprise system, all ships would rise.
 Given that most of my life has been spent on education and technology-focused startups, I decided to apply my grey matter to focus on identifying, promoting and/or demonstrating startups focused on employing the poor to deliver sustainable social impact for the poor at the “Bottom of the Pyramid” or BoP as it’s referred to.
 Two years ago, I started a nonprofit called the Social Ventures Foundation to facilitate this mission.